Advancements in Constitutive Model Calibration: Leveraging the Power of Full-Field DIC Measurements and In-Situ Load Path Selection for Reliable Parameter Inference: Methods

 To generate synthetic experimental data of the cruciform specimen, the FEA was run with a set of model parameters which are referred to as the true parameters, $\pars^{true}$, and are reported in Table~\ref{table: cruciform parameters}.
 The values in $\pars^{true}$ were loosely based on a traditional calibration \cite{lu2021solid,DFSAND} of the same material under consideration here so that this synthetic demonstration would closely mimic the expected behavior of a physical experiment.

 The number of load steps and the displacement increment per load step were chosen to keep the maximum total strain imposed on the cruciform within the plastic regime of deformation for an aluminum alloy, away from failure \cite{lu2021solid}.
 The synthetic experiment was carried out through 5 load steps with each load step imposing a displacement increment of 0.25~mm per arm.
-Thus a load path of 5 identical load steps, i.e. pulling on the same axis for the duration of the experiment, would result in a total displacement of 1.25~mm along that axis (and a displacement of 2.50~mm when considering symmetry) and 0~mm of displacement along the alternate axis.
+Thus a load path of 5 identical load steps, i.e. pulling on the same axis for the duration of the experiment, would result in a total displacement of 1.25~mm along that axis (and a total displacement of 2.50~mm when considering symmetry) and 0~mm of displacement along the alternate axis.

 To aid in the description of the simulated cruciform experiment, the displacements and resulting forces from two contrasting load paths are shown in Fig.~\ref{fig: cruciform bcs}.
-The left plot shows results from a load path pulling on Axis A for 5 consecutive load steps (AAAAA), and the right plot shows an alternating load path (ABABA).
-The resulting forces for each directional component are plotted vs. simulation pseudotime using parameter values from Table~\ref{table: cruciform parameters}, and displacements are plotted on the right axis.
+The left plot shows results from a load path pulling on the X axis for 5 consecutive load steps (AAAAA), and the right plot shows an alternating load path (ABABA).
+The resulting forces for each directional component are plotted vs. simulation pseudotime using parameter values from Table~\ref{table: cruciform parameters}, and applied displacement boundary conditions are plotted on the right axis.
 The 5 diamonds correspond to nodes in the load path tree, which is where measurements were collected for calibration.